 If you are going foundationless, bees will create comb, hanging down from the top of the frame.

-Regardless of whether you use foundation, though, the result in the bottom box is comb destined to be used for brood.
-This is where all the action will take place - the laying of eggs, the development of larvae which transforms to pupae and then the emergence of adult bees.
+Regardless of whether you use foundation, though, the result in the bottom box is comb likely to be used for brood.
+This is where all the action will take place - the laying of eggs, the development of larvae which transform into pupae and then the emergence of adult bees.
 The myriad roles of the worker bee are enacted here, from attendants to the queen, nurse bees, housekeepers and more.

 It all happens in this lower box.